 The healthcare industry is a significant and growing part of California’s economy.
-Pediatricians, nurses, home-care aids and other health care occupations represent over seven percent of California’s total employment.
+Pediatricians, nurses, home-care aids, and other health care occupations represent over seven percent of California’s total employment.
 Since it is such a booming industry, the healthcare field comes with many complex tax and business issues that can be difficult to navigate.
-Both investor-owned and tax-exempt healthcare organizations may face challenges when it comes to issues such as mergers and acquisitions and the tax implications of such joint ventures.
-Debt offerings, real estate transactions and other structured financing arrangements also come with complicated tax consequences.
+Both investor-owned and tax-exempt healthcare organizations may face challenges when it comes to issues such as mergers and acquisitions, and the tax implications of such joint ventures.
+Debt offerings, real estate transactions, and other structured financing arrangements also come with complicated tax consequences.

-The lawyers of the NewPoint Law Group can assist with these tax concerns and can also provide financial guidance to the California healthcare industry.
+The lawyers of NewPoint Law Group can assist with these tax concerns and can also provide financial guidance to the California healthcare industry.
 We have the skills and knowledge it takes to proactively identify complications that could lead to fines or penalties and take the proper steps to avoid them.
 Our attorneys have extensive experience representing both investor-owned and tax-exempt healthcare organizations.
-If you work in the healthcare industry and need tax planning advice, guidance on structuring a healthcare joint venture, or assistance on interpreting healthcare legislative developments, the tax lawyers of the NewPoint Law Group can help.
+If you work in the healthcare industry and need tax planning advice, guidance on structuring a healthcare joint venture, or assistance in interpreting healthcare legislative developments, the tax lawyers of NewPoint Law Group can help.
 To schedule a free and confidential consultation, please call 1-800-358-0305 today.

 Tax Lawyers Represent Investor-Owned Healthcare Organizations